MalDev Myths

 Signed EXE / Certificate

-What happens if you (correctly) sign a executable?
+What happens if you (correctly) sign an executable?
 Will it not be scanned by the AV?
 Will it be whitelisted by the EDR?
-I dont know, but i doubt it.
+I don’t know, but I doubt it.
 This is heavily security tool dependent.

-I think some security vendors want to make their life easy, and for performance- and false-positive reasons, will skip signed executable.
+I think some security vendors want to make their lives easy, and for performance- and false-positive reasons will skip signed executables.
 Reasonable security software would just mostly ignore it.

 Conclusion: